The integration of variable generation and storage into electricity capacity markets: Economic approaches

-where $\voll$ is as above and where~$c(\R)$ is the cost of providing the set of resources~$\R$.
-We consider three cases of increasing generality.

-\textbf{All resource provided by firm capacity.} We assume that all resource is provided by firm capacity, and that the latter is reasonably continuously available.
-Thus the set of resources~$\R$ may be identified with the level of firm capacity it provides.
-The overall cost~\eqref{eq:13} is a convex function of that capacity, and it follows that this function is minimised at the level of capacity~$\R$ such that
+When all resource may be approximated as firm capacity, and when this is reasonably continuously available, the set of resources~$\R$ may be identified with the level of firm capacity it provides.
+The overall cost~\eqref{eq:13} is a convex function of that capacity, and is minimised at the level of capacity~$\R$ such that

 where, as usual, $\eeu'(\R)$ is the derivative of $\eeu(\R)$ with respect to firm capacity, evaluated at~$\R$, and where $c'(\R)$ is the similarly the derivative with respect to firm capacity of the cost~$c(\R)$ of obtaining that capacity.
-In GB the derivative~$c'(\R)$, evaluated at the optimal level of capacity~$\R$ as given by the solution of~\eqref{eq:14}, is commonly referred to as the \emph{cost of new entry} (CONE)---see~\cite{DECCAnnexC}.
+In GB the derivative~$c'(\R)$, evaluated at the optimal level of capacity~$\R$ as given by the solution of~\eqref{eq:14}, is commonly referred to as the \emph{cost of new entry} (CONE) (\cite{DECCAnnexC}).
 It thus follows from~\eqref{eq:14} and from the earlier result~\eqref{eq:9} that the optimal level of capacity minimising~\eqref{eq:13} is given by the solution of

-The cost function~$c(\R)$---and in particular the quantity~$\cone=c'(\R)$ evaluated at the optimal level of capacity~$\R$---is of course determined by the capacity market.
-However, $c'(\R)$ usually varies slowly with~$\R$ and may often be estimated in advance of any capacity auction (e.g.\ on the basis of earlier auctions---again see~\cite{DECCAnnexC}).
-In this case the relation~\eqref{eq:15} re-expresses the economic criterion of the present section (that of minimising~\eqref{eq:13}) as a simple LOLE-based criterion, and the determination of the minimum-cost level of capacity~$\R$ such that~\eqref{eq:15} holds is as described in Section~\ref{sec:capacity-markets}.
+The quantity~$\cone=c'(\R)$, evaluated at the optimal level of capacity~$\R$, is of course determined by the capacity market.
+However, $c'(\R)$ usually varies slowly with~$\R$ and may often be estimated in advance of any capacity auction---e.g.\ on the basis of earlier auctions (\cite{DECCAnnexC}).
+The relation~\eqref{eq:15} then re-expresses the economic criterion of the present section (that of minimising~\eqref{eq:13}) as a simple LOLE-based criterion, and the determination of the minimum-cost level of capacity~$\R$ such that~\eqref{eq:15} holds is as described in Section~\ref{sec:capacity-markets}.